 Unusually, the chart has three sentences of explanation below the title including the explicit "The chart shows by how much the [CO2] concentration increased each year over the past six decades".
 There is also further information below the bar chart which is not contained in the chart itself: "These yearly increases add up.
 CO2 concentration today is around 415ppm, up from 280 before the industrial era".

-The article contains more comment about the chart which you can read here.
+The article contains more comment about the chart which you can read in the original article.

 This is a typical use of a column chart showing comparison between two groups, in this case violent arrests and general population, by age group.